Wim81/WV_base_theme/README.md

 #### gulp images
 - a minified copy of each image is made
 - the command line output shows details on the minification
+- only new or modified images are affected, which makes the process faster

 #### gulp watch
 - will perform these functions on each (appropriate) change and reload the browser to show the changes without manually having to refresh the browser window